davedelong/time/Documentation/1-Overview/1-Motivation.md

 In other words, the Foundation API surrounding `NSDateComponents` decreases expressivity and fluency.

+`Time` solves this by having properly pluralized properties on `Difference` values, and unpluralized properties on `Values`.

-## Why do we need this?
+## What should we do about this?

 These problems (and others) are why `Time` was created. `Time` solves all of these problems.
 It uses precise naming, to avoid confusion.
-It enforces correct algorithms through type safety.
+It enforces correct and unambiguous algorithms through type safety.
 It simplifies formatting.